ForesightInitiative/.github/profile/README.md

 ![Foresight and Metrics](https://github.com/ForesightAndMetrics/ForesightAndMetrics/blob/main/CGIAR%20Initiative%20-%20Foresight%20and%20Metrics-03.jpg)
 # short message from the Coordinator
-###  December 16, 2022
+### January, 2024
 - 👋 Hi, I’m Gideon Kruseman (@ForesightAndMetrics).
-I lead Work Package 3 in the Foresight and Metrics for the Transformation of Food Land and Water Systems Initiative in CGIAR see: [initiative proposal](https://www.cgiar.org/initiative/24-foresight-and-metrics-to-accelerate-inclusive-and-sustainable-agrifood-system-transformation/).
+I lead Work Package 3 in the Foresight Systems Initiative in CGIAR see: [initiative proposal](https://www.cgiar.org/initiative/24-foresight-and-metrics-to-accelerate-inclusive-and-sustainable-agrifood-system-transformation/).
 In that capacity I manage this repository.
 - 👀 I’m interested in the radical democratization of foresight analysis by ensuring FAIR foresight data and metrics and open source foresight tools
-- 🌱 As we near the end of 2023 new material is being finalized that will soon be here in the reposirory.
+- 🌱 At the end of 2023 new material was finalized and added to the reposirory.
 - 💞️ I’m looking to collaborate on cool foresight models and tools and related data and metrics the model outputs, publications and related documentation will be available through the [foresight web-portal](https://foresight.cgiar.org/).
 The webportal is undergoing a revamp and will change appreance over the next few months.
 - 📫 How to reach me: g.kruseman@cgiar.org